Ngarchelong: Political system

 Ngarchelong has its own constitution, adopted in 1982.
 The state government was established in 1982.
 The state of Ngarchelong, with population of less than 350, has an elected chief executive, governor.
 The state also has a legislature elected every two years.
 The state population elects one of the member in the House of Delegates of Palau.

 Culture

 Ngarchelong is an important historical site and has undergone archeological excavation.

 Ngarchelong is the site of ancient stone monoliths which are mysterious in origin.
 Traditional Palaun religion regarded these stone monoliths as sacred prayer ground.
 There are other stone monoliths located in and around the islands but one will not see as many as there are in Ngarchelong.

 Education

 The Ministry of Education operates public schools.

-Ngarchelong Elementary School, established in 1947, moved to its current site in Bai ra Mengellang from the original site in the community bai of Yebong hamlet in 1953.
+Ngarchelong Elementary School, established in 1947, moved to its current site in Bai ra Mengellang from the original site in the community bai of Iebukl hamlet in 1953.
 Its current building opened in 1964.
-It served students from Choll.
+It also serves students from Choll.
 Ngaraard Elementary School in Ngaraard formerly served Ngarchelong.

 Palau High School in Koror is the country's only public high school, so children from this community go there.
+However, not every child from the Ngarchelong community goes there.
+Some go to Belau Modekngei High School in Ngatpang as they believe in the Modekngei religion.